 The time of year when the heat of summer starts to fade and each morning is greeted with a light crisp coolness.
 The days become shorter and the thought of hot cocoa and wrapping up with your children in oversized comfy blankets sounds like the perfect way to end a holiday.
 That is, for some families; what about your family?
 To some, holidays are a scary thought because you or your children’s other parent might fight over who gets the child(ren) for a specific holiday in fear of “missing out” on all the warm fuzzies that the holidays bring.

-No fear, in many state including Texas, the courts do right by laying out a Standard Access and Possession Order that outlines an entire section dedicated to holidays.
+No fear, in many states including Texas, the courts do right by laying out a Standard Access and Possession Order that outlines an entire section dedicated to holidays.
 A large portion of parent-child relationship orders, whether from a divorce or another custody matter, include standard holidays as part of the possession and access schedule regardless of what schedule the parties follow the rest of the year.

 The most important concern for the court in laying out the holiday schedule is for the best interest of the child.
 A judge will decide the terms of a conservatorship, mostly with standard access and possession schedules, unless both parents can agree on a custody plan.
 These are the holidays included in the standard possession order found in the Texas Family Code: